viroroi-pub/Egypt/README.md

 If you use this dataset or code, please cite:

 > Rosell Roig, V.L.
-(2025). *Computational evaluation and finite-element analysis of an edge-integrated, multi-ramp model for constructing the Great Pyramid of Giza* [Data set].
+(2025). *A computational framework for evaluating an edge-integrated, multi-ramp construction model of the Great Pyramid of Giza* [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.16732345

 ---